webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 == Level ==

 The "''environment level''" is defined as a <code>key: value</code> string (e.g. "level: production") in <code>/etc/salt/grains</code>.
-That file is created when the VM is created using the salt master managed <code>/srv/opsconfig/userdata.txt</code> '''cloud-init'' boot script.
+That file is created when the VM is created using the salt master managed <code>/srv/opsconfig/userdata.txt</code> '''cloud-init''' boot script.

 Getting the ''environment level'' name that the VM knows it has can be done like this: